yurihs/CalculadoraRF/README.md

 # Calculadora RF

-> _An Android that calculates parameters for the operation of radio frequency equipment._
+> _An Android app that calculates parameters for the operation of radio frequency equipment._

 _This app aims to help you calculate the operational parameters of wireless networks, by providing easy to use interfaces for some equations involved in that process._